Vaccines for Swine

-Therefore, we have decided to host the conference as a series of online symposiums and the first of these symposiums on Vaccines for Swine will take place on Wednesday 16 December 2020.
-The symposium will be chaired by Professor Simon Graham (The Pirbright Institute, UK) & Dr Filip Claes (Emergency Centre for Transboundary Animal Diseases (ECTAD), Thailand) and will consist of presentations from invited speakers, abstracts submitted to our postponed Hanoi conference, and IVVN pump-priming grant awardees.
-Attendees will be able to participate in a live Q&A session after each presentation.
-Furthermore, there will be an opportunity for attendees to present a poster/flash talk and network during an interactive poster session.
+Therefore, we decided to host the conference programme as a series of online symposia.
+The first of these symposia took place on Wednesday 16 December 2020 and covered Vaccines for Swine.
+The session was chaired by Professor Simon Graham (The Pirbright Institute, UK) and Dr Filip Claes (Emergency Centre for Transboundary Animal Diseases (ECTAD), Thailand) and comprised six presentations – some invited, others selected from abstracts submitted to our postponed Hanoi conference, and two IVVN pump-priming grant awardees – as well as a poster and networking session.

 |Chairs: Professor Simon Graham (The Pirbright Institute, United Kingdom) and Dr Filip Claes (Emergency Centre for Transboundary Animal Diseases, Thailand)|

 Dr Timothy Connelley, IVVN Director

 |09.05-09.35||Architecture of African swine fever virus and implications for viral assembly

 Professor Xiangxi Wang (Chinese Academy of Sciences, China)

 |09.35-10.05||Towards an ASFV subunit vaccine: identification and characterisation of protective antigens